Tips for Choosing a CMS

 - SaaS CMS: Subscription model, made for small and midsize businesses, plug-and-play

 Each one works well, but your business goals, size, and users will determine which route is best for your organization.
 Furthermore, the architectures that make a CMS run are equally important.
 Imagine it this way: a CMS is what delivers your content, the architecture is how that CMS delivers it.
 Those architectures are:

 - Traditional: Build content on the back end, publish on the front end.
 The front end and back end are tightly coupled.
 They work well if you don’t need to publish to multiple different channels.

 - Headless: Build content and publish it to multiple devices and channels via API endpoints.
 It doesn’t have its own front-end presentation layer, but APIs help publish to whatever front end you need your content to appear in.

 - Hybrid: Build and store content in the back end, then choose to publish via the attached front end or through APIs to different front ends.
 Think of it as the best parts of traditional and headless.

 Each of the CMS types can be one or a combination of these architectures.
 Again, it comes down to business goals and matching them to the best CMS and architecture combination.

 Get started with a CMS today

 Choosing a content management system is a thoughtful process, but you’re nearing the end of it.
 After considering the points above, you can better challenge vendors on their claims and see beyond the hype.
 We volunteer ourselves first.
-Why not test Acquia CMS?
+Why not test Drupal?